 The first day after my current work went off to betas, I relaxed.
 I relished in my newfound freedom.
 The second day, I stared at the wall and chewed my fingernails.
-If you're suffering from writing-withdrawals, read on, here are ten ideas to try out.
+If you're suffering from writing withdrawals, here are ten ideas to try out.

 1. Write a Short Story